 Child Growth and Development is a study of child development, including major theories, developmental domain milestones, and other factors that influence the typical development of children from conception through age 8.
 Development is explored in the context of multiple influences such as family, culture, and society.
 9 hours of child observation is required for this course.
-Prerequisite: Reading Proficiency.
+Prerequisites: Reading Proficiency

 CFD 103.
-Physical Development: Health, Safety and Well-Being.
+Child Nutrition, Health, and Safety.
 3 Credit Hours.

-Physical Development: Health, Safety and Well-Being focuses on health, nutrition, safety and physical development issues in early childhood.
-Topics include nutrition, nutrition education and practices, menu planning, indoor and outdoor safety, childhood diseases and injuries, aspects of physical development and movement, and appropriate health, hygiene and well-being practices for children as well as the adults who care for them.
-This course requires 3 hours of observation with a focus on physical motor skills.
-Prerequisites: Reading proficiency and eligibility for placement in ENG 101.
+Child Nutrition, Health, and Safety focuses on health, nutrition, and safety issues in early childhood.
+Topics include nutritional education and practices, menu planning, indoor and outdoor safety, childhood diseases and injuries, and appropriate health, hygiene, and safety practices for children as well as the adults who care for them.